Monster Man (film): Reception

 Kim Newman from Empire Magazine awarded the film 3 out of 3 stars, writing, "Derivative of everything from Duel to Jeepers Creepers, this is good, trashy horror fun with a streak of Jackass-style grossness, some leftfield surprises and the always-reliable sense that the middle of America is a sucking pit of desperation that's out to get you."
 Arrow in the Head rated the film a score of 7/10, commending the film's cinematography, slick direction, and humor.
 The site concluded their review by writing, "With its strong dose of 'out of line' comedy, sometimes at the genre’s expense, and its extreme display of gory goods, Monster Man had me having a blast in my seat most of the time."

 Time Out gave the film a negative review, writing, "Sporadically funny it may be, but it’s also stereotypical, clichéd, amateurish, stupid and often quite sick."
 Johnny Butane of Dread Central rated the film a score of 0.5 out of 5, stating that the film was neither funny or scary, also criticizing the film's annoying characters.

+Unmade sequels

+Come 2005, Dream Entertainment was pursuing two sequels to Monster Man.
+Leatherface: Texas Chainsaw Massacre III filmmaker Jeff Burr was tapped to direct both films back-to-back, working from a script by himself and Brian Muir.
+Monster Man 2 planned to follow reality television producers searching for Brother Bob, while Monster Man 3 was to showcase a traveling circus ran by a witch, and would have fused Bob and his monster truck together as one.